mailcheck/mailcheck/README.md

 });
 ```

-Alternatively, you can *extend* Mailcheck's global set of default domains & TLDs by adding items to `Mailcheck.defaultDomains` and `Mailcheck.defaultTopLevelDomains`:
+Alternatively, you can *extend* Mailcheck's global set of default domains and TLDs by adding items to `Mailcheck.defaultDomains` and `Mailcheck.defaultTopLevelDomains`:

 ```js
 Mailcheck.defaultDomains.push('customdomain.com', 'anotherdomain.net') // extend existing domains